Regularized universal topological markers for Dirac systems: Connection with the Bott index formula in two dimensions

 Here, we have used $QAP = (1-P)AP = [A,P]P$ and $PAQ = PA(1-P) = P[P,A]$ for arbitrary $A$.
 It is worth noting that in the presence of certain additional symmetry, for instance the particle-hole symmetry $S$ which relates $P$ and $Q$ by $SPS^{-1}=Q$ and $SQS^{-1}=P$, Eq. (\ref{equ:vinishing-term}) is valid regardless of the lattice size.
-To show this, notice that $S$ is anti-unitatry operator, thus we have
+To show this, notice that $S$ is the antiunitatry operator, thus we have

 In general, we conclude